Purchases made through links may earn us a small commission, at no extra cost to you.

 What was most impressive, however, was how clean and efficient Tokyo was.
 Litter on the street was almost non-existent and public transportation (coupled with a culture of order and respect) enabled millions of people to move around the city with ease.

 Sprawling in size, Tokyo can at first be overwhelming.
 It requires some thoughtful planning to make the most of your time, but it’s a city you could visit over and over again and always discover something new!

 More Places to See in Tokyo

-Since writing this post I’ve made a third trip to Tokyo and have a few more places I’d recommend visiting.
+Since writing this post, I’ve made a third trip to Tokyo and have a few more places I’d recommend adding to your Tokyo itinerary.

 Shinjuku Gyoen National Garden